billreiss/breiss_DevRadio/OpenAIRecommendationAppBlazor/README.md

 If you want to recreate this sample yourself, follow the following steps:

+You'll need to install the ASP.NET workload in Visual Studio to have access to the Blazor project templates.

 Create a new Blazor WebAssembly project.
 Name it `OpenAIRecommendationAppBlazor`.

 Add an `appsettings.json`file to the `wwwroot` of the project.
 This will automatically be picked up by Blazor.
 The content should look like this.
 A null endpoint will hit openai.com, if you have an Azure OpenAI instance put the endpoint here.